Locations:

 Can cystine stones be prevented?

-Cystinuria is an inherited condition (passed down through a family) that cannot be prevented.
-However, you can prevent the formation of cystine stones by drinking plenty of liquids, reducing the amount of sodium in your diet and limiting alcohol consumption.
-Maintaining a healthy diet may reduce the chance of developing future cystine stones.
+Cystinuria is an inherited condition (passed down through a family) that you can’t prevent.
+But you can prevent the formation of cystine stones by following your healthcare provider’s treatment plan.

 Outlook / Prognosis